Understanding A Book’s Copyright Page: What Does It Tell Specifically

 Other things which a title page may include:

-Poetry of Salil Jha, used by kind permission of S Jha Services.
+Poetry of Salil S. Jha, used by kind permission of Naked Soul Press.

 Details of the typesetting company as well as the font types and size used in the book are pretty common, as is providing details of the printing company used by the publisher.